Model (person): Glamour models

 In the mid-1990s, a series of men's magazines were established such as Maxim, FHM, and Stuff.
 At the same time, magazines including Sweden's Slitz (formerly a music magazine) re-branded themselves as men's magazines.
 Pre-internet, these magazines were popular among men in their late teens and early twenties because they were considered more tasteful than their predecessors.
 With the glamour market growing, fashion moved away from the waifs and onto Brazilian bombshells.
 The glamour market, consisting mostly of commercial fashion and print models, became its own genre due to its popularity.
 Even in a large market like the United Kingdom, however, glamour models are not usually signed exclusively to one agency as they can not rely financially on one agency to provide them with enough work.
 It was, and still is, a common practice for glamour models to partake in kiss-and-tell interviews about their dalliances with famous men.
 The notoriety of their alleged bed-hopping often propels their popularity and they are often promoted by their current or former fling.
 With Page 3 models becoming fixtures in the British tabloids, glamour models such as Jordan, now known as Katie Price, became household names.
-By 2004, Page 3 regulars earned anywhere from £30,000 to 40,000, where the average salary of a non-Page 3 model, as of 2011, was between £10,000 and 20,000.
+By 2004, Page 3 regulars earned anywhere from £30,000 to 40,000, where the average salary of a non–Page 3 model, as of 2011, was between £10,000 and 20,000.
 In the early 2000s, glamour models, and aspiring glamour models, appeared on reality television shows such as Big Brother to gain fame.
 Several Big Brother alumni parlayed their fifteen minutes of fame into successful glamour modelling careers.
-However, partly because of competition from the upcoming internet -giving audiences access to large amounts of, often free, online content- and its own glamour stars, such as Jordan Capri, the offline glamour market became saturated by the mid-2000s, and numerous men's magazines including Arena, Stuff and FHM in the United States went under.
+However, partly because of competition from the rising internet—giving audiences access to large amounts of, often free, online content—and its own glamour stars, such as Jordan Capri, the offline glamour market became saturated by the mid-2000s, and numerous men's magazines including Arena, Stuff and FHM in the United States went under.
 During this time, there was a growing trend of glamour models, including Kellie Acreman and Lauren Pope, becoming DJs to supplement their income.
 In a 2012 interview, Keeley Hazell said that going topless is not the best way to achieve success and that "[she] was lucky to be in that 1% of people that get that, and become really successful."